carllosnc/resume-json/README.md

 ## data.json

-`data.json` is a a json file that will be used as the data source for the resume.
+`data.json` is the file that will be used as the data source for the resume.

 ```json
 {